 - Chronic health conditions, such as HIV infection or AIDS

-- Gargling with warm salt water can help relieve a sore throat.
+- Gargle with warm salt water can help relieve a sore throat.

-- Using running a cool-mist humidifier.
+- Use a cool-mist humidifier.
 It can help keep your nasal passages moist and reduce congestion.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.